Managing Goals, KPIs, and Initiatives in BSC Designer

 - Glyph 1 and Glyph 2.
 Glyph settings for the indicator on the strategy map.

 - Strategic theme.
-Select a strategic theme for the item.
+Select a strategic theme for the item (you can configure available themes via

 Context Tab

-- Indicator type.
-The type of indicator is defined in the context of its container.
-Lagging indicators contribute to the calculation of higher level items.
+- Parent progress impact.
+Defines how the indicator contributes to the progress of its parent item.
+Lagging indicators contribute to the calculation of higher-level items.
 Leading indicators are used for local calculations only.
 Learn more about the difference.

 - History of changes.
 Detailed change log for the item.